By Mike Greco

 Although all of the students, faculty, and community partners who participated in this year’s collaboration contributed to the partnership’s success, several individuals who made outstanding contributions were recognized at the event:

 Outstanding Individual Student Project Aldona Martinka, School of Public Health (U of MN Twin Cities) “Evaluating Brooklyn Park’s Community Engagement Initiative” Master’s Project in the Community Health Promotion Program

 Outstanding Student Team Project Mandi Wojciehowski, Brinda Dewan, Ayla Erickson, Nick Wagner, Nova Miller West, and Kelley Probst (U of MN Duluth) “Long-Range Management Plan for a Nature-Based Playscape” Project for EnEd 4315: Park Operations and Management (Instructor: Ken Gilbertson)

 Outstanding Project Lead John Nerge, GIS Coordinator Administration Department, City of Brooklyn Park Project lead for “Accessing Access to Healthy Food in Brooklyn Park”

 Outstanding Faculty Lead Greg Lindsey, Professor Hubert H. Humphrey School of Public Affairs (U of MN Twin Cities) Course instructor for PA 8081: Planning and Public Affairs capstone workshops, which completed work on three separate RCP–Brooklyn Park projects

 Congratulations to the awardees, and thanks to all who contributed to this year’s amazing partnership with Brooklyn Park!

-Mike Greco is director of the Resilient Communities Project.
+Mike Greco is co-founder and director of the Resilient Communities Project.